 When I was still much younger, I used to wonder why Grandma always carried with her an 18-inch long bamboo piece with a funny miniature hand at the end.
 Before long, as my once-supple body stiffened up, and my limbs became as flexible as the legs of a stool, and every joint creaked and moaned as I moved, the back scratcher has come to occupy its very own niche in my survival kit.
 I think there are 3 in my home now.

 Oh, do carry one with you when you travel – Don’t Leave Home Without It !
+There are modern ones, with telescopic stems too!

 As I was visualizing my kiddo days in my kampong, I remembered that 90% of the neighbours around my house were of Tamil Indian origin.
 (My parents communicated with them in Bahasa Melayu, and my granny, a mixture of Melayu and Tamil).